April 23, 2026 at 11:00:00 PM

 About the Artist

-Rachel Immaraj is a filmmaker from Austin, Texas who works in set decoration for film, television, and commercials.
+RACHEL IMMARAJ is a filmmaker from Austin, Texas who works in set decoration for film, television, and commercials.
 Her recent work includes shows such as A24’s Mo on Netflix and 1923 on Paramount +.
 Movies she collaborated on have premiered at Sundance and SXSW, and commercial clients she designed for include Hugo Boss, ESPN, Shiner, & Instagram.
 Rachel’s interest in documentaries began when she was in high school during her family’s summer visits to India.
 She began documenting stories first through 35mm street photography, and then moved on to creating short documentaries for various organizations.
 AN UNQUIET MIND is Rachel’s directorial debut.

 Trailer